 Commodore US*8 Desktop Calculator

-The machine is very conventional in operation, with adding-machine style +=, -= keys for accumulating sums and differences, and multiply/divide keys, with the += key used for calculating the products or quotients.
-A slide switch selects several fixed decimal point, or full floating decimal modes.
+The US*8 is very typical in its operation, with adding-machine style [+=] and [-=] keys for calculating sums and differences, along with [X] and [÷] keys, with the [+=] key used for completing calculation of products or quotients.
+A slide switch on the keyboard panel selects several fixed decimal point locations, or automatic floating decimal mode.

 The Hugle International Hugle-8 Calculator